rmccart222/PreampNo4/README.md

 The plugin is currently functional and processing realtime NAM captures successfully.

+For best accuracy, use a 48 kHz session sample rate.
+Internal resampling support is planned.

-GUI work, model browser support, presets, and additional DSP features are planned.
+GUI work, presets, and additional DSP features are planned.

 ## License